ayushisanjay/modem/bqml/BQML_README.md

 # Deploying BQML models

 ## Workflow Prerequisities
 1. **Create service account key:** In the Cloud Console, ***IAM & Admin > Service Accounts > Create Service Account***.
-Fill out the necessary details, such as service account name, service account email, **permissions (BigQuery Job User)**, creating & downloading the key file.
+Fill out the necessary details, such as service account name, service account email, creating & downloading the key file.
 Please store the service account email & service key file safely.
 2. **Enable Google Analytics API:** In the Cloud Console, ***APIs & Services > Library***, search for **Google Analytics API,** not the Google Analytics Reporting API.
 3. (OPTIONAL, if using Cloud Functions) **Setup email API for failure alerts:** Setup Sendgrid API by creating a free account and downloading an **API Key** in the Settings section of the [SendGrid UI](https://sendgrid.com/docs/for-developers/sending-email/authentication/).